Skip to main content

 Does it matter where I live for in-network coverage?

 The UnitedHealthcare Medicare Advantage Plans are PPO plans, which means it includes a broad network and you have lots of flexibility in choosing a provider.
+These plans are national plans meaning you can travel and live within any of the 50 US states and its territories with no impact to your plan.
 Learn more about in-network providers near you at retiree.uhc.com/umsystem/find-a-provider.

 What is the difference between University’s Medicare Advantage Plan options and commercially-available Medicare Advantage Plans?